 Ensure that any local work to tackle social isolation explicitly considers the needs of BSL users.
-Raising awareness about the Lewis and Harris Deaf Club, which meets monthly at the Western Isles Sensory Centre, will be a key component of this.

 4.5: Transport

 We share the long-term goal for transport set out in the BSL National Plan, which is:

 "BSL users will have safe, fair and inclusive access to public transport and the systems that support all transport use in Scotland."